 Initial Setup Period: an initial term of 14 days from the Commencement Date, or such other term as may be agreed by the parties in writing, commencing on the day LearnerLab first makes the Service available to the Client and during which period the Client shall make known to LearnerLab any defects with the Service including any incompatibility with any Documentation supplied to the Client.

-Input Material: all documents, diagrams, images, video, sound recordings, trade marks, information and materials provided by the Client, or Authorised Users, relating to the Services (including any third party materials or Third Party IP) or as part of the Client’s use of the Service (including materials stored in the Client’s Asset Library), including any information derived from such information, computer programs, data, reports and specifications and such other material applicable and necessary to the proper provision of the Services in accordance with a Service Proposal, or stored in the Client’s Asset Library.
+Input Material: all documents, diagrams, images, video, sound recordings, trade marks, information and materials provided by the Client, or Authorised Users, relating to the Service (including any third party materials or Third Party IP) or as part of the Client’s use of the Service (including materials stored in the Client’s Asset Library), including any information derived from such information, computer programs, data, reports and specifications and such other material applicable and necessary to the proper provision of the Services, including in accordance with a Service Proposal, or stored in the Client’s Asset Library.

-Intellectual Property Rights (IPRs): patents, utility models, rights to inventions, copyright and related rights, trademarks and service marks, trade names and domain names, rights in get-up, goodwill and the right to sue for passing off or unfair competition, rights in designs, rights in computer software, database rights, rights to preserve the confidentiality of information (including know-how and trade secrets) and any other intellectual property rights, including all applications for (and rights to apply for and be granted), renewals or extensions of, and rights to claim priority from, such rights and all similar or equivalent rights or forms of protection which subsist or will subsist, now or in the future, in any part of the world.
+Intellectual Property Rights (IPR): patents, utility models, rights to inventions, copyright and related rights, trademarks and service marks, trade names and domain names, rights in get-up, goodwill and the right to sue for passing off or unfair competition, rights in designs, rights in computer software, database rights, rights to preserve the confidentiality of information (including know-how and trade secrets) and any other intellectual property rights, including all applications for (and rights to apply for and be granted), renewals or extensions of, and rights to claim priority from, such rights and all similar or equivalent rights or forms of protection which subsist or will subsist, now or in the future, in any part of the world.

 Normal Business Hours: 09:00 to 17:30 local UK time, each Business Day.